harikc456/slang_mini_assignment/README.md

 ## Files

-main.py  -
+main.py  - start point for both tfidf and uploading APIs <br>
-search.py -
+search.py - Ranks the documents according to their tf-idf score with respect to the search query <br>
-upload_dir.py -
+upload_dir.py - takes directory path as input and uploads all the files in the directory <br>
-tfidf_test.py -
+tfidf_test.py - unitest cases for checking Tfidf search <br>

 TO start the API, use the following